Dreaming381/Latios-Framework-Documentation/Core/Smart Blobbers.md

 generating data-intense Blob Assets during Baking.
 Any authoring logic can request a Blob Asset from a Smart Blobber and receive a handle.
 That handle can later be used to retrieve the Blob Asset after the Smart Blobber has executed.
-The Smart Blobber generates blobs in parallel, using Burst if possible.
+The Smart Blobber generates blobs in parallel in baking systems, using Burst if possible.
 This can drastically speed up baking times while keeping the logic for generating blob assets unified and consistent.

 ## Converting a Blob Asset using an Authoring MonoBehaviour